Cover the Basics

 - Poor circulation to the reproductive organs; sedentary lifestyle

-- Hormonal imbalance may cause changes to the entire menstrual cycle, which may inhibit production of fertile cervical mucous.
+- Hormonal imbalance may cause changes to the entire menstrual cycle, which may inhibit production of fertile cervical mucus.
 Both low progesterone and estrogen levels may cause low cervical mucous production.

-- Fertility medications containing hormones can alter fertile cervical mucous production
+- Fertility medications containing hormones can alter fertile cervical mucus production

 - Cervical fibroid (very rare)

 - Loop electrosurgical excision procedure (LEEP) and cryosurgery damage for cervical dysplasia or HPV.
-These procedures can in some cases cause cervical scar tissue damage which may close off the ducts that secrete the cervical mucous.
+These procedures can, in some cases, cause cervical scar tissue damage, which may close off the ducts that secrete the cervical mucus.
 This is very rare.

-There are natural remedies that help the body to produce more, sperm friendly cervical mucous as well as sperm friendly lubricants.
+There are natural remedies that help the body to produce more, sperm-friendly cervical mucus as well as sperm-friendly lubricants.

-Other Health Related Factors and Problems that Affect Both Women and Men’s Fertility
+Other Health-Related Factors and Problems that Affect Both Women’s and Men’s Fertility

 - Thyroid issues